1rd0/TelegramBot-ASDetect-/README.md

 - Replace `"YOUR-TELEGRAM-BOT-TOKEN"` with your actual Telegram Bot API token.
 - Make sure to add a `requirements.txt` file listing all the dependencies.
 - You can add more sections like "Contributing," "FAQ," etc., as needed.

+- if you interesting here you can get acquainted with the development of the model
+- <a href="">